orenlab/dockerfiles/README.md

 git clone https://github.com/orenlab/dockerfiles.git
 ```

-Then open the Alpine.Dockerfile in your preferred editor and make the necessary changes to the `paths` and `dependencies`.
+Then open the `Dockerfile` in your preferred editor and make the necessary changes to the `paths` and `dependencies`.

 ## Usage/Examples